 - Always carry a spare pen and spare needles in case they are lost or stop working.

 - Do not reuse needles.
 Always use a new sterile needle for each injection.
-This helps stop blocked needles, contamination and injection.
+This helps stop blocked needles, contamination, and infection.
 If you reuse needles, you might not get your dose (underdosing) or get too much (overdosing).

 - Do not mix Soliqua 100/33 in any other type of insulin or liquid medicine prior to injection.

-- Change (rotate) your injection sites within the area you chose with each dose.
-Do not use the same spot for each injection, to avoid skin thickening or pits at the injection site (lipodystrophy).
+- Change (rotate) your injection sites within the area you chose with each dose (see "Places to inject").

 Learn to inject